GargantuanGarfield/Repository-Moment/README.md

-# - READE ME PLEAAASEE
+# - Download the Repo
-# - HEEEEEEELPLPPP
+# - Find location on the computer using the command line
-# - HEEEELP MEEEEEEE
+# - In command line go to location
-# - HEEEEEEEEEEEEEEEEEEEELPPP
+# - python Main.py